-Presently, Datuk Anuar is an Independent Non-Executive Director of PETRONAS Dagangan Berhad, Independent Non-Executive Director of ENRA Group Berhad, Independent Non-Executive Director of Kumpulan FIMA Berhad and Independent Non-Executive Director of Chemical Company of Malaysia Berhad, all of which are companies listed on Bursa Malaysia Securities Berhad.
+Presently, Datuk Anuar is an Independent Non-Executive Director of PETRONAS Dagangan Berhad, Independent Non-Executive Director of ENRA Group Berhad and Independent Non-Executive Director of Kumpulan FIMA Berhad all of which are companies listed on Bursa Malaysia Securities Berhad.
 Datuk Anuar also holds directorships in a few private companies.